johnny5550822/awesome-neat-rnn/README.md

 This repository originally is decided for to keep track of what I come across about recurrent neural network.
 But, I guess I will get more benifit (as well as you) if I publicize it .
 I hope everyone can contribue to it and make it better!
 So, please submit pull requests!
 For any questions, contact me (johnny5550822@g.ucla.edu)

 # Additional resources
-This repository is created in order to follow my choice of neatness and interest.
+This repository is created in order to follow preciseness and neatness.
 There is another repository that also provide excellent (with full author lists, etc) sources for recurrent neural network, please visit [awesome-rnn] (https://github.com/kjw0612/awesome-rnn).

 # Table of Content
 - [Software Package] (#software-package)